SAFE-Stack/docs/docs/recipes/ui/add-routing.md

 The routing should work now.
 Try navigating to [localhost:8080](http://localhost:8080/); you should see a page with "Page not Found".
 If you go to [localhost:8080/#/todo](http://localhost:8080/#/todo), you should see the todo app.

 !!! info "# sign"
-    You might be surprised to see the hash sign as part of the url.
-It enables React to react to url changes without a full page refresh.
+    You might be surprised to see the hash sign as part of the URL.
+It enables React to react to URL changes without a full page refresh.
     There are ways to omit this, but getting this to work properly is outside of the scope of this recipe.

 ## 10. Adding more pages

-Now that you have set up the routing, adding more pages is simple: add a new case to the `Page` type; add a route for this page in the `ParseUrl` function; add a function that takes a model and dispatcher to generate your new page, and add a new case to the pattern match inside the view to display the new case.
+Now that you have set up the routing, adding more pages is simple: add a new case to the `Page` type; add a route for this page in the `parseUrl` function; add a function that takes a model and dispatcher to generate your new page, and add a new case to the pattern match inside the `view` function to display the new case.